jmd-dk/concept/concept/docs/troubleshooting.rst

          of the cluster.
 If the below does not work, try setting the MPI executor as though you were using TORQUE/PBS.

-      If Slurm is used as the job schedular and the MPI library used was not installed by the ``installer`` script as part of the CO\ *N*\ CEPT installation, the MPI executor will be set to ``srun --cpu_bind=none`` in jobscripts by default (or possibly
+      If Slurm is used as the job scheduler and the MPI library used was not installed by the ``installer`` script as part of the CO\ *N*\ CEPT installation, the MPI executor will be set to ``srun --cpu_bind=none`` in job scripts by default (or possibly
       ``srun --cpu_bind=none --mpi=openmpi`` if OpenMPI is used).
 The first thing to try is to leave out ``--cpu_bind=none``, i.e. setting